AdityaLab/RaTSS/README.md

 ==========================================================================
 Paper:
 -------------
 Both paper and supplementary readings are added here.
-Check paper.pdf and appendix.pdf
+Check Ratss_SigKDD2021_MILETS.pdf
 -------------
 Usage:
 Note: You need to set the correct MATLAB_path in the makefile (Including the MATLAB executable).